 Precision Touchpad has finally been added to Windows 10 from the latest Creators Update.
-Just like Macbook, you can use one, two and three finger gestures to navigate apps, switch desktops and perfume various clicks.
+Just like Macbook, you can use one, two and three finger gestures to navigate apps, switch desktops and perform various clicks.
 You can configure these settings on your Windows 10 device.
-However, you need to have a touchpad in order to do the following settings.
+However, you need to have a touchpad in order to do so.

 Open touchpad settings